 Over a decade after the first square whiskey stones hit the market, many discerning drinkers have owned their fair share of whiskey stones.
 These stones from Areaware bring a unique design into the category, with sculptural shapes that play double-duty.
 They chill drinks quickly and look really good doing it.

-This hand-finished set includes a selection of chunky soapstone and marble shapes—a pyramid, a sphere, a rectangular prism, and a cylinder—in a range of organic hues like granite rose, crisp white, and pale teal.
+This hand-finished set includes a selection of chunky soapstone and marble shapes—a pyramid, a sphere, a rectangular prism, and a cylinder—in a range of hues like granite rose, crisp white, and pale teal.
 Pro tip: The varying colors and shapes also act as a marker to distinguish whose drink is whose at a party or gathering.

 Best for Gifting: Amerigo Impressive Whiskey Stones Gift Set